 So the next morning I drove over the Interstate 15 to the Las Vegas Motor Speedway.
 Just one Mile before the exit, the speed limit was increased from 65 to 75 Mph.
 So I didn’t had much pleasure of that.

 I arrived on the entrance of the Las Vegas Motor Speedway, where was also a gift shop and ticket office.
 Long before my visit I saw on the internet that there were guided tours on the Las Vegas Motor Speedway, so I asked here for information about that.
-The next tour would be at 2 P.M. but we could not enter the track because it was used for the Richard Petty Racing Experience that day.
+The next tour would be at 2 P.M. but we could not enter the track because it was used for the Richard Petty Driving Experience that day.

 Because I had to wait a few hours I decided to see what was going on.
 A tunnel lead to the infield of the speedway where I heard the wonderful sound of Nascars at top speed.
 It was the second time I heard the sound of a Nascar in real.

 The First time was somwhere in the nineties at Zandvoort in my homecountry the Netherlands.
 Dutchman Arie Luyendijk, who lives in the States, gave a Nascar demonstration during the Marlboro Masters of Formula Three.
 Unfortunately the car was not prepaired for the twisty interim circuit of Zandvoort.
 But here in their natural environment it sounds great.

 On the end of the pit lane was a tent with a line of people waiting for a ride.
 Frequently a car stopped here to pick up someone.
 After three laps and 109 Dollar lighter they came thrilled out of the car.
 I photographed and filmed the speedway and the Nascars in action.
 After a while I decided to explore the rest of the infield by car, because it was way too hot to walk.